jrdegbe/zilch__/README.md

 The given schema will facilitate the exploration of the whole data in order to answer relevant business questions about them.

 ## Tools
-1. **Terraform**: an open-source tool which provides `Infrastructure as Code (IaC)`.
-It allows us to build and maintain our AWS infrastructure including: `Redshift`, `S3` and `EC2 instance`.
-We will not include our `EMR clusters` in  Terraform as they will be manually added and terminated from `Airflow` when we need them.
+1. **Terraform**: an open-source tool that provides `Infrastructure as Code (IaC)`.
+It allows us to build and maintain our AWS infrastructure including: 'Redshift', 'S3', and 'EC2 instances'.
+We will not include our 'EMR clusters' in  Terraform as they will be manually added and terminated from `Airflow` when we need them.

 2. **Apache Airflow**: an open-source tool to programmatically author, schedule and monitor workflows.
 The majority of data tasks in the project will be monitored on Airflow.

-3. **Selenium** and **BeautifulSoup** are packages which help us to perform web scraping.
-BeautifulSoup cannot scrape a webpage that displays data lazily, this is where Selenium comes into the picture as it can wait for a specific content to load on the page before doing further processing.
+3. **Selenium** and **BeautifulSoup** are packages that help us to perform web scraping.
+BeautifulSoup cannot scrape a webpage that displays data lazily, this is where Selenium comes into the picture as it can wait for specific content to load on the page before doing further processing.

-4. **AWS Simple Storage System** or Simple Storage System: provides a large storage for us to create a __Data Lake__.
+4. **AWS Simple Storage System** or Simple Storage System: provides large storage for us to create a __Data Lake__.
 We will store all the raw data in this location.
 Also, the preprocessed data will be stored in S3 before being loaded to Redshift.

-5. **Apache Spark**: an open-source software that can efficiently process Big Data in a distributed or parallel system.
+5. **Apache Spark**: open-source software that can efficiently process Big Data in a distributed or parallel system.
 We will use PySpark (Spark with Python) to transform the raw data and prepare them for the Data Warehouse on Redshift.

 6. **AWS Elastic MapReduce**, a managed cluster platform that allows the running of big data tools such as Spark and Hadoop.
 We will employ AWS EMR to run our Spark jobs during the transformation phase of the data.

 7. **AWS Redshift**, a fully managed and highly scalable data warehouse solution offered by Amazon.
-We will build our Data Warehouse on Redshift and we will make the data available for visualisation tools from there.
+We will build our Data Warehouse on Redshift and we will make the data available for visualization tools from there.

-8. **Metabase** another open-source software that allows an easy visualisation and analytics of structured data.
+8. **Metabase** is another open-source software that allows easy visualization and analytics of structured data.
 We will build a dashboard with Metabase to better visualise our data stored in Redshift.

-9. **Docker**, a set of platform as a service which containerise softwares, allowing them to act the same way across multiple platforms.
+9. **Docker**, a set of platforms as a service that containerizes software, allowing them to act the same way across multiple platforms.
 In this project, we will run Airflow and Metabase on Docker.

 ## Scalability

 It is always a good practice to consider scalability scenarios when building a data pipeline.
-The significant increase of the data in the future is much expected.
+A significant increase in the data in the future is much expected.

 For instance, if the volume of the data has increased 500x or even as high as 1000x, that should not break our pipeline.